J&K: I was portrayed as an anti-national, want to start life from clean slate, says Shah Faesal

 ‘What made Faesal change mind so abruptly?’: Mehbooba Mufti

-Former Jammu and Kashmir chief minister Mehbooba Mufti on Monday questioned Faesal’s resignation and asked what made him change his mind “so abruptly”.
+Former Jammu and Kashmir Chief Minister Mehbooba Mufti on Monday questioned Faesal’s resignation and asked what made him change his mind “so abruptly”.

 “What made a man deeply passionate about bringing effective change to people of J&K through politics change his mind so abruptly?” she said in a tweet.
 Her Twitter handle is now operated by her daughter Iltija Mufti.